WeSettleIt/POSPrintServer/README.md

 Troubleshooting
 ---------------
 ### Start manually
-Try to start WeMenu manually to see that all requirements are installed and configuration is correct.
+Try to start POSPrintServer manually to see that all requirements are installed and configuration is correct.

 ```
-cd C:\WeSettleIt\\POSPrintServer\
-workon posprintserver
 python run.py
 ```